metadriverse/metadriverse.github.io/README.md

 You will see that it is running on a local url, type that on your Browser and you will see the current website!

 # Code Layout
+## _sass
+It contains some css file. `_base.scss` is mainly what you need to change.

+## _config.yml
+Main config file for the whole website, you can set baseurl, contact info, etc, here.

 ## _pages
 _pages folder will contain all the pages you will have for the website.
 Compare to things in `_layouts` which focus on layout such as title place and grid, `_pages` more focused on the page content itself.
 Currently, it has:
 - about.md: This one is `abandoned`, I choose to directly modify the `about.html` in the `_layouts` folder, since our about page is quite complicated.
 - metadrive.md This one contains metadrive's page content.
 It will read the file from `_metadrive` folder and display them
 - scenarionet.md: This one contains the content for the scenarionet page.
 It is currently under-developing
+- snetasset.md: Infinite scrolling page for displaying scenarionet asset.
+It will read meta info from `_images` folder.
 - repository.md: it will read the `repositories.yml` information in the `_data` folder and display the github repo information
 - team.md: It will read `team.yml` in the `_data` folder and display team information.
 - publication.md: It will read paper info from `papers.bib` in the `_bibliography` folder